Engin-Boot/pong-stage-mayank-ranjan17/Stage0/game_play_flow.md

   Then ball is moved in the opposite direction and coordinates of the ball is updated

-### Scenario: The ball movements in the game occured due to boundary
+### Scenario: The ball movements in the game occurs due to boundary

   Given the pong game is in run state